ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 ### `RankNTypes` and lack of contravariance

-The main disadvantage of making "quick look impredicativity" official is that it collides with *contravariance of function types*.
+The main disadvantage of making "quick look impredicativity" official as described in the [paper draft](https://www.dropbox.com/s/hxjp28ym3lptmxw/quick-look-steps.pdf?dl=0) is that it collides with *contravariance of function types*.
 That is, it no longer holds that:

 `(Int -> Int) -> R is a subtype of (forall a. a -> a) -> R`

 The problem is of technical nature, but without this restriction we would not be able to infer impredicative instantiations of functions like `($)`. **This restriction affects not only users of `ImpredicativeTypes`, but also users of `RankNTypes`, effectively making this proposal not 100% backwards compatible.**

-Note however that there is a simple workaround for this problem: eta-expansion.
+Note anyway that the support for contravariance in GHC is really fragile.
 Take for example the functions `choose :: forall a. (a -> Bool) -> (a -> Bool) -> Bool`, `f :: (Bool -> Bool) -> Bool` and `g :: (forall a. a -> a) -> Bool`.
 In theory we can accept the expressions `choose f g` and `choose g f` if we instantiate `a` with `(forall a. a -> a)`.
-In a non-contravariant world we need to eta-expand `f` to make it work: `choose (\x -> f x) g`; now the `x` is assigned type `forall a. a -> a`, which is then instantiated to `Int -> Int` before passing it to `f`.

-Note anyway that the support for contravariance in GHC is really fragile.
-Here is an excerpt of a GHCi session which shows that the one of the expressions discussed above is accepted and the other is not:
+Here is an excerpt of a GHCi session which shows that the one of the expressions is accepted and the other is not:

 ```text
 Prelude> :set -XRankNTypes -XImpredicativeTypes